Before we jump in…

 In fact, if you follow some basic principles, it’s scientifically proven to SIGNIFICANTLY improve your chances of achieving whatever it is that you want!

-From a DJ’ing perspective, for example, one of your goals might be to play out in front of ‘’real people’’ in the next 60 days?
-Or perhaps get your first ‘’paid’’ gig in the next 6 months, or to start your own mobile DJ business in the next 12 months, perhaps?
+From a DJ’ing perspective, for example, one of your goals might be to get your first ‘’paid’’ gig in the next 6 months, or to start your own mobile DJ business in the next 12 months, perhaps?
 Obviously it’s going to be different for everyone – just fill in the blank!

-But regardless of where you’re currently at as a DJ and what you’re personal DJ’ing aspirations are – here are 7 actionable goal-setting tips to help you get there a lot faster!
+So, regardless of where you’re currently at as a DJ, and what your aspirations are, here are 7 ACTIONABLE goal-setting tips to help you get there a lot faster.

 1. Be very specific about what you want

 Making general statements like ‘’I want to DJ professionally by the end of the year’’ just isn’t going to cut it I’m afraid.
 It’s just not specific enough.

 Consider this basic example below.
 Think of it a bit like a note-to-self, or the overview of your goal.
-When you do yours, you’ll want to write it down.
+You’ll need to do something similar (…also see point No.4).